-You’ll create a single standard return policy that applies to all items having 30 days to return.
-Then, you’ll create an exception policy to indicate items with the exception applied that will need to be returned within 14 days.
+Create a single standard return policy that applies to all items having 30 days to return.
+Then, create an exception policy to indicate items with the exception applied that will need to be returned within 14 days.

 In the exception policy process, you’ll be asked to create a label, which you’ll apply to exception products in your feed.

 |Combination||You may have some combination of any of the above, which means you’ll need to create a standard policy and multiple exceptions.
 Then, you’ll apply the proper label to relevant products in your feed.|

 You can create a policy that applies to a single country or to multiple countries.
 Once you’ve created a policy, you can add exception policies, and you can add additional countries to any policy later (as long as that country isn’t already included in a different policy).

 - Sign in to your Merchant Center account.